-The Landworkers Alliance and Shared Assets have teamed up to find ways to realise the challenges and opportunities of access to land for new entrants and local communities interested in agroecological farming.
+Sustainable farming has huge potential for good.
+Our partners Landworkers' Alliance Cymru and Shared Assets explored the challenges and opportunities of land access in Wales.
+The project focused on new entrants and local communities interested in agroecological farming.